FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Additional Results

 \section{Additional Results}

 This section provides a comprehensive comparative analysis of automated AI research systems, focusing on both their performance and operational efficiency.
 We evaluate TheAIScientist, AIDE, and Claude Code across eight core machine learning research problems, considering not only their final outcomes but also their operational behavior over time.
-Fig.~\ref{fig:agents_research_iterations} depicts the step-wise performance progression of these systems across all tasks, while Fig.~\ref{fig:performance_diversity_pearson_analysis} highlights the relationship between performance and solution diversity.

-Our analysis covers multiple key dimensions: solution diversity (Tab.~\ref{tab:diversity_comparsion}), research contribution quality (Tab.~\ref{tab:academic_modification_rate}), computational efficiency in terms of total token usage (Tab.~\ref{tab:total_tokens_comparison}) and step-wise token usage (Tab.~\ref{tab:step_tokens_comparison}), runtime efficiency in terms of total time (Tab.~\ref{tab:total_time_comparison_updated}) and step-wise time (Tab.~\ref{tab:step_time_comparison}), operational reliability measured by step success rate (Tab.~\ref{tab:step_success_rate_comparison}) and step completion rate (Tab.~\ref{tab:step_completion_rate}), and improvement speed (Tab.~\ref{tab:steps_to_target_comparison}).
+Additional analysis results covers multiple key dimensions: detailed exploration diversity (Tab.~\ref{tab:diversity_comparsion}), operational reliability measured by step success rate (Tab.~\ref{tab:step_success_rate_comparison}) and step completion rate (Tab.~\ref{tab:step_completion_rate}), computational efficiency in terms of total token usage (Tab.~\ref{tab:total_tokens_comparison}) and step-wise token usage (Tab.~\ref{tab:step_tokens_comparison}), runtime efficiency in terms of total time (Tab.~\ref{tab:total_time_comparison_updated}) and step-wise time (Tab.~\ref{tab:step_time_comparison}).
 Together, these results provide detailed insights into the trade-offs between different agentic research designs, illustrating how they influence both the quality of research outcomes and the efficiency of resource utilization.